Personal Bankruptcy Solutions

 - They are arranged through your local CAB

-- This is a much better solution than a DMP as there is only a once off £90 fee and no monthly payments.
-The cherry on top is that the debt is permanently liquidated.
+- This is a much better solution than a DMP as there is only a one-off £90 fee and no monthly payments.
+The cherry on top is that the debt is permanently liquidated

 Individual Voluntary Arrangements (IVAs)

-- Much touted and much maligned five-year court-sanctioned debt solutions that are expensive and rarely advised correctly.
+- Much touted and much maligned five year court sanctioned debt solutions that can prove expensive

 - The essential difference between an IVA and a DMP is that the debt is ultimately paid off under an IVA, though at a huge cost.